-\textbf{Basic Notation and Concepts} Compared with static networks, dynamic networks~\cite{chen2020dynamic_conv,li2020learningDynamicRoutingSeg,song2020_dynamic_head} have larger network capacity and better results under certain budget constraints.
-In a dynamic network, a \emph{routing space} is defined as \emph{all potential paths}, and the routing process is to aggregate potential multi-scale features and choose routing paths conditioned on each input image using \emph{cells} and \emph{gates} in each path. \emph{Cells} are the basic computation blocks while the \emph{gates} control how much computation is performed conditionally for each input.
-Formally, given the input feature $X_{s}^{l} \in \RR^{ C \times H \times W}$ with $H\times W$ pixel-level locations and $C$ channels, a cell processes the feature with an operation set $\mathcal{O}$ contains widely-used network operators (e.g., convolutions, identity mapping),
+\textbf{Basic Notation and Concepts.} Compared with static networks, dynamic networks~\cite{chen2020dynamic_conv,li2020learningDynamicRoutingSeg,song2020_dynamic_head} have larger network capacity and better results under certain budget constraints.
+In a dynamic network, a \emph{routing space} is defined as \emph{all potential paths}, and the routing process is to aggregate potential multiscale features and choose routing paths conditioned on each input image using \emph{cells} and \emph{gates} in each path. \emph{Cells} are the basic computation blocks, while the \emph{gates} control how much computation is performed conditionally for each input.
+Formally, given the input feature $X_{s}^{l} \in \RR^{ C \times H \times W}$ with $H\times W$ pixel-level locations and $C$ channels, a cell processes the feature with an operation set $\mathcal{O}$ contains widely-used network operators (e.g., convolutions, identity mapping, pooling),

-where $l$ means the current depth of routing space, $s \in \{ 2^{i}, i=3,4,...,k\}$ denotes the feature scale, $k$ is largest downsample ratio, in FCOS~\cite{tian2021fcos}, $k$=7, namely P3, P4,...,P7.
+where $l$ means the current depth of routing space, $s \in \{ 2^{i}, i=3,4,...,k\}$ denotes the feature scale, and $k$ is the largest downsample ratio, for example, in FCOS~\cite{tian2021fcos}, $k$=7, namely P3, P4, ... ,P7.
 The output ${H_{s}^{l}}$ is transferred to different scales according to the gating factor ${m_{s}^{l}}$.
-Take pixel-wised routing gates as an example, each pixel-level location has a gate factor generated by
+Take pixel-wise routing gates as an example, each pixel-level location has a gate factor generated by

 where $\theta_{s}^{l}$ is the network parameters learned for defining the gating function $G_{s}^l(\cdot)$.
 The output ${m_{s}^{l}}$ is normalized via a variant of the soft differentiable tanh function~\cite{song2020_dynamic_head}.
 Finally, $X_{s}^{l}$ is transformed into $Y_{s}^{l}$ after going through a path formed by cells and gates, i.e.,